muazsh/MemoryManager/README.md

 ## Usage:

-- Somewhere in the program where you think memory leak took place, call:
+- Just include the header `MemoryManager.h` and let its source file `MemoryManager.cpp` be reachable, then somewhere in the program where you think memory leak took place, call:
 ```c++
 DetectMemoryLeak();
 ```